fluffle/goirc/README.md

 - `t`: topic appendtopic
 - `s`: say

-In addition, a user must have at least one flag to use `flags` (so users without access can't spam the bot).
+In addition, a user must have at least one flag to use `flags` and `list` (so users without access can't spam the bot).

 ### Commands